g-ongenae/assert-or-boom/doc/or/orInsufficientStorage.md

 # orInsufficientStorage

-Throw a Boom.Insufficient Storage if the previous assertions where false.
+Throw a Boom.Insufficient Storage if the previous assertions were false.

 ## Skeleton